 The injunction was applied for only at the investigation stage.
 The decision that he had, in effect, a contractual right to more than was laid down in the employer’s contractual procedure is surprising, particularly as the Judge rejected the suggestion that the employee was being penalised for not being a member of a union, which was his choice.
 However, it should be emphasised that the decision was not made on the basis that there was a positive implied term that he had this extra right.
 Rather, the ratio was that in the particular circumstances outlined above, including the technical nature of the issue being dealt with, the refusal of the Professor’s request for specific assistance at the hearing was destructive of trust and confidence and without reasonable or adequate cause.

 It would certainly not be right to assume that the failure to permit enhanced rights at the investigation stage will breach the implied term (even in the very rare cases where an application for an injunction is feasible).
-However, the case is likely to have real significance as it provides an argument which any employee can raise to challenge the notion that s/he has no right to any more accompaniment than the procedure specifies in a given case and the employer’s duty might go further.
+However, the case is likely to have real significance as it provides an argument which any employee can raise to challenge the notion that s/he has no right to any more accompaniment than the procedure specifies in a given case.
+Employee representatives are now likely to contend that the employer’s duty might go further.

 The other significance of the case is that it adds to the line of recent cases in which injunctions have been granted to restrain or ordain particular steps in a disciplinary process, where the consequences are likely to spell the end of the employee’s career.
 Such injunctions are normally applied for at the point just before a decision to dismiss is taken.
 The early stage at which injunctive relief was applied for in this case is a novel approach.